 The platform allows you to build your own “tiers” with different incentives (e.g. postcards, special access to videos, Q+As, etc) for fans to choose how much they want to pledge.
 The Nomadic Movement and Max and Lee are great examples of people killing it on Patreon.
 The Nomadic Movement publishes a patron only travel documentary series that I highly recommend becoming a patron of for just $1/month, and Max and Lee simply give their patrons early access to their YouTube videos.

 4. Brand Partnerships

 Brand Partnerships and sponsorships can range from getting free products to getting an all-expenses-covered and paid vacation in exchange for promoting a product or place on your social media.
-You basically create digital content (e.g. photos, videos, and compelling captions) for direct and indirect marketing on your own social media platforms and sometimes the brand’s platforms.
-Here is an example of an indirect marketing campaign I did with LuminAid’s Solar Lantern.
+You basically create digital content (e.g. photos, videos, and compelling captions) for direct and indirect marketing on your own social media platforms and/or the brand’s social media platforms.
+Here is an example of an indirect marketing campaign I did with LuminAid for their Solar Lantern.

 The key to making money off partnerships and sponsorships is to know your value.
-Remember you are creating original marketing content for a company and advertising that product to your audience (these are both separate and valuable services they would have to pay a professional for).
-Therefore, I recommend requesting some monetary compensation in addition to the “free” product you are going to promote (even in the beginning).
+Remember you are creating original marketing content for a company and advertising that product to your audience (these are both separate and valuable services they would traditionally have to pay an “industry professional” for).
+Therefore, I recommend requesting monetary compensation in addition to the “free” product you are going to promote (even in the beginning).
 Then as you gain a larger following, you can negotiate for more money.

-I also recommend not accepting just anything that gets offered to you when you are first starting your blog or social media influencing career.
+I also recommend not accepting any partnership that gets offered to you when you are first starting your blog or social media influencing career.
 I personally made this mistake a few times thinking it would help build my portfolio.
 In the end, those partnerships were more work than they were worth.

 5. Freelance Webdesign, Content Creation, Communications, & Social Media Management